German-Cobian/Linter-in-Ruby/README.md

 - Add the file or files to be linted in the project root directory.
 - Execute the main.rb file inside bin/main.
-- Specify the path to the file when prompted (../my_test.rb for example).
+- Specify the path to the file when prompted (../my_test.rb is the sample test file provided).
 - The ruby file will run only if the path given is correct!

 ### Automated tests

 - The Rspec test cases reside in example_spec.rb file in the spec folder.
-- To run the test cases, type (rspec spec/example_spec.rb) in your terminal.
+- To run the test cases, type rspec in your terminal.

 ## Built With